-The Premiere/PCI II Expandable Desktop has two fans to keep the system cool.
+The Expandable Desktop chassis has two fans to keep the system cool.
 One fan within the power supply provides 28 cfm of air movement.
 The second fan, located behind the card guide, provides 26 cfm across the add-in cards and the CPU.
-The second fan receives 12 Vdc directly from the baseboard at stake pin location J1A1.
+The second fan receives 12 Vdc directly from the baseboard.